Trademaxxing part3 : Testing our ITCH Parser

 Introduction

-In the last post I presented you the basic of an ITCH Parser FSM and we stopped when we has a basic parser able to parse a premade ‘A’ order and commit basic state changes (even though we still don’t have a state to change but that will come later).
+In the last post I presented you the basics of an ITCH Parser FSM and we stopped when we had a basic parser able to parse a premade ‘A’ order and commit basic state changes (even though we still don’t have a state to change but that will come later).

-But before moving on, we need to have a solid support of the following ITCH events :
+But before moving on, we need to have solid support of the following ITCH events :

-• R (to know the stock loacate when trading day starts)
+- R (to know the stock locate when the trading day starts)

-• X, E, C (Canel or execute orders)
+- X, E, C (cancel or execute orders)

 What Changed in Between Now and the Last Post ?